Job Title: Community Organizer

 Hours: Full-time, 40 hours/week

-poverty in the Ocean Hill, Brownsville and Bedford-Stuyvesant neighborhoods of Brooklyn, three of the lowest-income areas in New York City.
-Our dedicated 9-person staff works closely to serve 80,000 meals annually through our Community Café, connect hundreds of individuals and families to vital resources beyond food, such as housing and job training, and engage our members in community organizing and advocacy in city-wide and state-wide social justice campaigns.
+Neighbors Together is a dynamic community-based organization committed to ending hunger and poverty in the Ocean Hill, Brownsville and Bedford-Stuyvesant neighborhoods of Brooklyn, three of the lowest-income areas in New York City.
+Our dedicated 10-person staff works closely to serve 80,000 meals annually through our Community Café, connect hundreds of individuals and families to vital resources beyond food, such as housing and job training, and engage our members in community organizing and advocacy in city-wide and state-wide social justice campaigns.

 Neighbors Together seeks a self-motivated, outgoing Community Organizer to work closely with our Community Action Program (CAP) Director to conduct outreach, base building, training, education and leadership development among our low-income members.
 The organizer will be responsible for membership involvement in city, state, and federal campaigns and coalitions working on issues related to our mission of ending hunger and poverty.